tnsqkyy/hackbook/README.md

 # Hackbook

-**Hackbook** is my long-term, structured notebook for becoming a pentester.
+**Hackbook** is my personal notebook for learning ethical hacking.
-It records concepts, experiments, failures, and breakthroughs — not just commands.
+It's where I keep notes on everything I learn: the ideas, the tests, the mistakes, and the 'aha!' moments—not just the commands.

-Currently, only **Tooling** is available, but the repository is designed to scale into a complete offensive-security knowledge base.
+Right now, the **Tooling** section is the most complete, but I plan to grow this into a full library of hacking knowledge.

 ---

 ## Current Sections

 ### Tooling
-A curated collection of essential offensive-security tools, covering:

-- Recon & Scanning
-- Sniffing & Traffic Analysis
-- Wireless Attacks
-- Password Cracking
-- Exploitation Frameworks
+A hand-picked list of important hacking tools.
+For each tool, I explain:

-- Post-Exploitation
+- What it's for
+- How it works inside
+- How real attackers use it
-- Utilities
+- Practical examples

-Each tool includes: purpose, internal logic, real attacker use-cases, and practical examples.

 → **[Go to /tooling](./tooling/)**

 ### Labs & Write-ups
-Documented journeys through various cybersecurity training platforms and custom lab environments.
+My notes and solutions from cybersecurity training sites like TryHackMe and my own practice labs.

 → **[Go to /labs](./labs/)**

 ### Malware
-Analysis and educational re-implementation of malware to understand their internal mechanics.
+I rebuild simple malware here for learning purposes, to understand how it works from the inside.

 → **[Go to /malware](./malware/)**